European shares edge up to record high as new coronavirus cases drop

 The country earlier on Wednesday reported its lowest number of new infections since late-January, leading many to believe that the outbreak, which caused widespread disruptions in one of Europe’s biggest trading partners, could have peaked.

-Basic resources .SXPP and automobile stocks .SXAP, which depend heavily on Chinese demand for their exports, rose about 0.7% and 1%, respectively.
+Basic resources and automobile stocks, which depend heavily on Chinese demand for their exports, rose about 0.7% and 1%, respectively.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Shounak Dasgupta)